MystenLabs/sui/crates/sui-sdk/README.md

 # Rust SDK examples

 This directory contains examples of interacting with a Move language smart contract using the Sui Rust SDK.
+See the [introduction to the Rust SDK](https://github.com/MystenLabs/sui/blob/main/doc/src/build/rust-sdk.md) for additional details.

 ## Tic Tac Toe